-- Designate JED as a beneficiary in your life insurance policy; or
+- Designate JED as a beneficiary in your life insurance policy

 - Transfer a portion of your retirement balance to JED as a charitable contribution.